 Owner's Affidavit for Capital Improvements Surcharge (pdf) - Required for any increase that includes a surcharge for capital improvements, which is defined as the replacement or repair of any major infrastructure system that costs more than $2,500.

 Park sale – Vermont law requires 45 days’ notice by certified mail, return receipt requested, to each mobile home owner and the Commissioner before selling a mobile home park. (* With exceptions for sales or transfers among family members, through foreclosure, to a trust solely benefiting a park owner’s family members, among partners who are owners, incidental to financing, among owners as joint tenants or tenants in common, pursuant to eminent domain, or pursuant to a municipal tax sale.)
-The law also requires a sale notice before closing a mobile home park unless you are not selling the land for at least five years.
+The law also requires a sale notice before closing a mobile home park unless certain conditions are met.

 Notice of Intent to Sell a Mobile Home Park forms and Instructions (doc) If necessary click View, Edit Document to complete this form.
 "Save As" when finished.